jackindisguise/mud3/README.md

 npm run start:keep-alive
 ```

 The keep-alive script monitors the game server and automatically restarts it if it crashes or exits unexpectedly.
-It respects intentional shutdowns (via the shutdown command) and implements rate limiting to prevent restart loops.
+It respects intentional shutdowns (via the shutdown command, which exits with code 2) and implements rate limiting to prevent restart loops.

 ### Development